Multi Currency Credit Default Swaps Quanto effects and FX devaluation jumps: Results

-In Figure \ref{fig:rhoSpread} we show the sensitivity of par-spreads to the value of diffusive correlation $\rho$.
+In Figure \ref{fig:rhoSpread} we show the sensitivity of par--spreads to the value of diffusive correlation $\rho$.
 The dependence of par spreads on the correlation is extremely weak for values of $\sigma^Y$ in the range of 20\%.
 Around this level of log-hazard rate volatility, the maximum change that correlation can produce on the quanto-par spreads is 10 bps.
-From Figure \ref{fig:rhoSpread}, a value of $\sigma^{Y}$ of 60\% is required to observe an impact of around 30 bps on the 5Y par-spread when changing the correlation from -1 to 1, showing the limits of a purely diffusive correlation model in explaining large differences between domestic and quanto-corrected CDS par-spreads.
+From Figure \ref{fig:rhoSpread}, a {more realistic} value of $\sigma^{Y}$ of {60}\% is required to observe an impact of around {30} bps on the 5Y par--spread when changing the correlation from $-1$ to 1, showing the limits of a purely diffusive correlation model in explaining large differences between domestic and quanto-corrected {CDS par-}spreads.

-There are circumstances where the basis between par-spreads of CDSs in different currencies can be sensibly higher than these values.
+There are circumstances where the basis between par--spreads of CDSs in different currencies can be sensibly higher than these values.
 In those cases, a purely diffusive model for the hazard rate is not sufficient to explain the observed basis and an approach where dependence is induced by devaluation jumps is required.
-As an example of an historical occurrence of such a wide basis, we show in Section \ref{sec:backtest} results of model calibrations to the time series of par-spreads for EUR-denominated and USD-denominated 5Y CDSs on the Italian Republic.
+As an example of an historical occurrence of such a wide basis, we show in Section \ref{sec:backtest} results of model calibrations to the time series of par--spreads for EUR-denominated and USD-denominated 5Y CDSs on the Italian Republic.

-In the different context of impact of dependence on CDS credit valuation adjustments, even under collateralization, Brigo et al \cite{brigo3,brigo4} show that a copula function on the jump to default exponential thresholds may be necessary to obtain sizable effects when looking at credit-credit dependence, pure diffusive correlation not being enough.
+In the different context of impact of dependence on CDS credit valuation adjustments, even under collateralization, Brigo et al \cite{brigo3,brigo4, BMP} show that a copula function on the jump to default exponential thresholds may be necessary to obtain sizable effects when looking at credit--credit dependence, pure diffusive correlation not being enough.